AndreyDmitriev39r/random-quote-machine-v2/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

-### Still a little bit lost?

-- Check out [this video](https://www.youtube.com/watch?v=RGOj5yH7evk) from freeCodeCamp's YouTube channel on Git and GitHub basics.
-- Don't be shy to ask us about anything related to the project and working on it.
-Depending on your question, use pull request threads, issue threads or the discussions.

 ## General API usage information

 - An API used for fetching inspirational quotes, is [api-ninjas](https://api-ninjas.com/api/quotes).